BigBobbas/esphome_firmware/M5 Stack Atom Echo/README.md

   8. Select the upload method applicable to your.
   9. Once the config has been uploaded the comple log window should proced do display the logs, if the logs do not show, then exit the editor and try again by clicking on 'logs' on the device card.

- * Method 2 - you have no device in the dashboard and need to creat a device card.
+ * Method 2 - you have no device in the dashboard and need to create a device card.

 https://github.com/BigBobbas/esphome_firmware/assets/150487209/b9a26691-4a4f-4097-8192-abedbbb2ae77